 Unlike the skilled worker route, the advantage of the Graduate visa route is applicants will not be required to be sponsored in order to work in the UK.

 As a result, this will hopefully be beneficial to both applicants and sponsors.

 Does the Graduate visa route lead to settlement in the UK?

 The Graduate visa route will not lead to settlement in the UK.
 However, the Graduate visa will permit you to switch into the skilled worker category which could ultimately lead to settlement in the UK.

 Our immigration experts at Cartwright King Solicitors have substantial experience and knowledge in advising both students and prospective employers.

-If you require further advice in relation to a Graduate visa, please contact our business immigration expert, Mr Mohammed Hafejee, or complete your details below and one of our lawyers from our Immigration team will contact you.
+If you require further advice in relation to a Graduate visa, please contact our business immigration expert, Mr Mohammed Hafejee, or contact us here and one of our lawyers from our Immigration team will contact you.

 All advice is correct at time of publication.